algorandfoundation/algokit-cli/docs/features/project/run.md

 - **Standalone Projects**: Suited for simpler applications or when working on a single component.
 This structure offers straightforward project management, with each project residing in its own directory, independent of others.

+> Please note, instantiating a workspace inside a workspace (aka 'workspace nesting') is not supported and not recommended.
+When you want to add a new project into existing workspace make sure to run `algokit init` **from the root of the workspace**

 ### Custom Command Injection

 AlgoKit enhances project automation by allowing the injection of custom commands into the `.algokit.toml` configuration file.
 This feature enables developers to tailor the project setup to their specific needs, automating tasks such as deploying to different network environments or integrating with CI/CD pipelines.